 When you’re managing multiple rental properties, it can become almost impossible for one person to cover all the bases.
 Dropping the ball could cause major problems for your business.
 For this reason, outsourcing some tasks can be beneficial for all concerned.
 For instance, using a financial advisor like Lincoln Frost to help you manage your business finances can help to alleviate some of the strain.

-For most landlords who are active in managing their property the decision to hire a property manager came after they had exhausted themselves.
+Many landlords who were active in managing their properties became exhausted and eventually decide to hire a property manager.
 A good property manager has all the skills and knowledge needed to maintain your rentals and you can take advantage of that.

 2. You live far away from the rental property

 One of the signs you should hire a property manager is that your investment properties are quite some distance from where you live.
 The reason why is simple.
 Even if you do get home often, there will inevitably be times when something goes wrong without you there, and being far away will create delays in resolving the situation.

 You may not want to bother with things like repairs or evictions – not to mention anything that involves meeting with tenants face-to-face.
 It’s not fun but you will likely need to know how to process an eviction in Kentucky.
 Good property management companies handle all aspects of the property for you so you can focus on the rest of your life.

 3. Too many vacancies for too long

 You’ve done everything you could to keep your tenants happy and get them to stay.
 Yet, after six months, half of your units are empty and your tenants are unhappy.
 Your vacancies are lasting much longer than they used to.
 What you need is a property manager.

 Every vacancy is one too many.
 Not only does each vacancy cost money, but empty units also cost landlords credibility with their tenants.

 4. You find it difficult to keep up with local laws